Iv4nio/EarthBot/README.md

-# EarthBot
+# Discord Bot Name: EarthBot
 This creation was originally supposed to be for a discord server.
-However, the server had been disbanded in which I made this bot public
+However, the server had been disbanded therefore I made this repository public